ctcl-bregis/ctclsite-python/config/about/privacy.md

 This website may mention other websites or contain links to other websites.
 CTCL cannot take responsibility for personal information collected on these third party websites, nor does CTCL monitor or accept responsibility for the accuracy or content of these other websites.

 ## Outside of the Website
+This section covers how data is collected outside of the website, such as on chat services, social media and game servers.

 ### Content Use
 Examples of how CTCL content is used and shared publicly on other platforms may be recorded.
 This includes but is not limited to: screenshots including messages sent by CTCL, use of source code or designs in other projects,